k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 ## Version Creation

-Every time the Discovery job is executed, it performs a comparison between the current results and the previous Catalog version of the same data platform.
-The changes can be either due to the data source changes (such as a new table or a field) or due to the configuration changes (such as a new profiling rule or an update of an existing one).
+Every time the Discovery job is executed, it compares the current results with the previous Catalog version of the same data platform.
+The differences may result from changes in the data source (such as a new table or field) or from configuration updates, such as adding a new profiling rule or modifying an existing one.

-If the Discovery process does not identify any changes in either the data source or the configuration rules, it does not create a new Catalog version.
+If the Discovery process does not identify any differences in either the data source or the configuration rules, it does not create a new Catalog version.

 If changes are found, a new version is created and the can be analyzed by version comparison, as explained further in this article.